tiepdotme/drawers-1/_posts/2019-08-31-InDesign-storyboard-template-2x1-univisium.md

-You can watch samples of this template in use here: [https://film-storyboards.fr/les-rivieres-pourpres-episodes-3-4-storyboard/](https://film-storyboards.fr/les-rivieres-pourpres-episodes-3-4-storyboard/)
+You can watch samples of this template in use here: [https://film-storyboards.fr/les-rivieres-pourpres-episodes-3-4-storyboard/](https://film-storyboards.fr/les-rivieres-pourpres-episodes-3-4-storyboard/) and here: [https://film-storyboards.fr/la-croisade-des-enfants-scene-529/](https://film-storyboards.fr/la-croisade-des-enfants-scene-529/)